Publication Ethics

 2-Originality

 All submission articles should be novel and original work of the authors.
-The submitted articles should not and will not be considered for publication in other journals either in Persian or any other language.
+The submitted articles should not and will not be considered for publication in other journals, either in Persian or any other language.
 All the authors are responsible for the originality of the work.
-Also, previously rejected articles from the journal of the Food Research Journal Science Research should not be submitted again in this journal.
+Also, previously rejected articles from the Food Research Journal should not be submitted again in this journal.
 However, resubmission with clear justifications and explanations to the chief editor is possible.

 3-Conflict of Interest